How I installed a Scottoiler on my Triumph Scrambler

 There's an ideal place to drill into that inlet, right next to the above, but that would mean removing it, which would be a pain.

-There's a plastic T-piece in the kit, for inserting into an existing vacuum pipe which in this case goes from the LH inlet to the fuel tap, so I used that.
+There's a plastic T-piece in the kit, for inserting into an existing vacuum pipe which in this case goes from the LH inlet to the air injection thing, so I used that.

 Sometimes the simplest solution is the best.